 Batman Arkham Origins

 Building on the series’ combat system and introducing a fast travel system, this is far from a bad open-world Batman game.
-It’s also an iteration of Batman we don’t often see in videogames, one where he’s a little more fresh-faced and tenacious in his crime fighting.
+It’s also an iteration of Batman we don’t often see in videogames, one where he’s a little more fresh-faced and tenacious in his crime-fighting.
 You’ll also be pleased to know that Roger Craig Smith also does a stellar job of playing the role of Batman- so, don’t worry about missing out on Kevin Conroy’s iconic portrayal here.

 But, that’s all you need to know about the best Christmas games to play this holiday season.
 You don’t see this holiday season shown in games too often, but it’s always worth checking out when it’s done right – and seasonal events are always a great way to bring some festive cheer to the live service games you play regularly.
-That includes the best competitive FPS games out there and the best battle royale games available.